TACC/WMA-Tapis-Templates/applications/openfoam-stampede3/README.md

 - Once the job is finished, the results should be in the 'inputDirectory' directory inside your archived output dir (i.e. the Output Location under Job History)

 ## Details on how this app is launched
-1. Wrapper script from ZIP template runs openfoam module
+Wrapper script from ZIP template runs openfoam module
-2. No container, no Docker, no MPI

 ## Note